Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 selection, C header include paths and C preprocessor definitions.

-are similar except that they
+The pkgcflags and pkgcflags_nostubs are similar except that they

 include additional C preprocessor definitions required by convention

 to build a binary extension.
-These definitions are PACKAGE_NAME
+These definitions are PACKAGE_NAME,

-the version of the pacakge, MODULE_SCOPE
+the version of the pacakge, MODULE_SCOPE and

-.
+$(PROJECT)_build.
 These last two are used in the C source to

 mark DLL visibility of functions and to distinguish between definition